Nikon D7500 Review – first impressions. With aperture mode and shutter mode picture samples.

 - A significant advantage of the D500 over the D7500 is the former’s sturdier build.
 This was a major consideration for me.
-I ultimately concluded I’ve never been that rough a user; I’ve never banged or dropped my gear before, touch wood.
+However, I ultimately concluded that I’ve never been that rough a user; I’ve never banged or dropped my gear before, touch wood.
 To put it in another way, I wouldn’t need the D500’s superior build.

 - The shocking (!!) number of 153 focus points in the D500 was a bewitching attraction, especially when compared to the D7500’s 51-point system.
 But … I concluded I’m not going to need that.
-Truth is, I’ve almost entirely relied on full-auto, or that few centric points with my older cameras.
+Truth is, I’ve always relied on full-auto, or that few centric points with my older cameras.
 I mostly shoot dead or unmoving things too (LOL).
-Those additional focus points would really be wasted on me.
+Those additional focus points would be wasted on me.

 - Flash!
 I’m not a flasher, I hate flashing.
 But still, it’s nice to be able to flash when you feel like it or need to?
-For the life of me, I couldn’t understand why the D500 was designed without speedlight.
+For the life of me, I couldn’t understand why the D500 was designed without a speedlight.

 Right.
 Those are my reasons for getting the 24MP Nikon D7500.
 Now for the body of this post.
 The REVIEW.